model-checking/kani/kani-docs/src/limitations.md

 ## Rust feature support

-The table below tries to summarize the current support in RMC for the Rust language features according to the [Rust Reference](https://doc.rust-lang.org/stable/reference/).
+The table below tries to summarize the current support in Kani for the Rust language features according to the [Rust Reference](https://doc.rust-lang.org/stable/reference/).
 We use the following values to indicate the level of support:
  * **Yes**: The feature is fully supported.
 We are not aware of any issue with it.